 The excessive release of serotonin may cause desensitisation of 5-HT1A receptors26.
 Chronic, profound activation by serotonin down-regulates the 5-HT1A autoreceptors27.

-Meaning, the receptors are ‘damaged’ by too much competition, and an antagonist may help restore sensitivity27.
+This means that the receptors are ‘damaged’ by too much competition, and an antagonist may help restore sensitivity.

 Studies into these receptors show mixed results: